-Advice and Support: If you require advice help or support please check the Department website /it and check the IT services
+Advice and Support: If you require advice help or support please check the Department website and check the IT services websites https://www.it.ox.ac.uk and https://help.it.ox.ac.uk.
+If you unable to find the advice or support that you need please contact the department IT staff or contact the Central IT service desk.

 Computer Accounts: Email accounts are available to all members of the University with a university card.
-Register on-line for email.
 Contact the department administration if you do not yet have a university card.
-General computing facilities for students and researchers are available in the teaching laboratory.
-A suite of Linux workstations dedicated for computer modelling is available in the Materials Modelling Laboratory.
-See the MML Website for a instructions about getting an account.
+General computing facilities for students and researchers are available in the teaching laboratory computer suite.

 - Teaching Laboratory Computer Suite